codio/knowledge/source/instructors/setupcourses/resources/resourcetools/pyret.rst

 |pyret|

+..
+Warning:: :ref:`Pair Programming <group-work>` should not be used for Pyret assignments.

-With :ref:`Codio guides <guides-intro>` you can provide instructions for an assignment side-by-side with the Pencil Code environment.
+With :ref:`Codio guides <guides-intro>` you can provide instructions for an assignment side-by-side with the Pyret environment.

 To create an empty Pyret project in Codio, select **File > New** from the Codio menu and create a file with an **.arr** suffix.